|

 - Ranger Cloak - Cloak developed by

-with the Centaur Rangers.
-It comes in two forms, humanoid and
+conjunction with the Centaur Rangers.
+It comes in two forms,

-Centaur.
-If it fits, it will immediately render the wearer very hard
+humanoid and Centaur.
+If it fits, it will immediately render the

-to see in any natural surrounding (forest, natural cave, plains,
+wearer very hard to see in any natural surrounding (forest, natural

-etc).
-Secondly it will damper noise and odour coming from the
+cave, plains, etc).
+Secondly it will damper noise and odour coming

-characters movement.
-This adds chance to surprise as the GM sees
+from the characters movement.
+This adds chance to surprise as the GM

 trying to surprise and 3 out of 6 if they were just generally being